As an Amazon Associate we earn from qualifying purchases.

 There are six types: King Salmon, Coho Salmon, Pink Salmon, Sockeye Salmon, Salmo Salar, and Keta Salmon.
 The link here gives more details about them.

 Fishy taste or odor can ruin the fun of eating Salmon or any of your favorite fish.
 Therefore, follow any of the above two methods of cooking salmon, and get the fishy taste wholly removed.
-To add, it is also possible to learn how to make any fish taste good by learning some techniques, such as dredging.
+To add, it is also possible to learn how to make any fish taste good by learning some techniques, such as dredging the fish.

 Salmon has impeccable health benefits and is good for the heart.
 So, why stop consuming them only because of the fishy taste?
-Anyways, if you rejected fish before, now is the time to change that.
+Anyways, if you rejected fish before, now is the time to start liking fish.
 Cook it correctly and enjoy eating Salmon.